jessicarush/react-notes/notes.md

 ```

-### Does this still work wth react-router stuff?
+### Does the above still work with react-router stuff?

+TODO...
 hashrouter?
 <https://create-react-app.dev/docs/deployment/>

-WIP...
+### Does Next.js produce separate pages when using /pages?

+TODO...
-- Does Next.js produce separate pages when using /pages?
-Using <Link> makes it like an SPA, but what would I do if I wanted it to link like separate pages.
+Using <Link> makes it like an SPA, but what would I do if I wanted it to link like separate pages?

-- Demonstrate working with Flask backed as an API for database stuff.
+### Demonstrate working with Flask backed as an API for database stuff.

+TODO...

-- What are the most common solutions for database with React?
+### What are the most common solutions for database with React?
 Is there a solution built-in to Next.js?

+TODO...

-- How do I handle authentication (logins) using Flask backend?
+### How do I handle authentication (logins) using Flask backend?

+TODO...

-- What is the common solution for handling auth in React?
+### What is the common solution for handling auth in React?
 Is there a solution built-in to Next.js?

+TODO...

-- Demonstrate email from React to Flask
+### Demonstrate email from React to Flask

+TODO...

-- What is the common solution for handling email in React?
+### What is the common solution for handling email in React?
 Is there a solution built-in to Next.js?

+TODO...

-- Can I do socket.io between Flask and React?
+### Can I do socket.io between Flask and React?

+TODO...

-- How are these two seemingly independent things deployed/served?
+### If building a flask backend and react frontent, how are these two seemingly independent things deployed/served?

 What is the actual nginx setup?
 Do the two get to use the same domain name?
 What does the proxy line in the package.json have to say?
 Is it just that they're running on different ports?
 So nginx would serve the frontend port and the package.json proxy would point to the backend port?

-- Would a digitalocean PaaS be more appropriate/easier than a droplet?
+### Would a digitalocean PaaS be more appropriate/easier than a droplet?
 Would it allow for the Flask backend too?

+TODO...

-- What exactly is the deal with Firebase?
+### What exactly is the deal with Firebase?
 Is it worth learning?

+TODO...

-- What exactly is the deal with GraphQL?
+### What exactly is the deal with GraphQL?
 Is it worth learning?

+TODO...

-- What else do I need to know about Next.js?
+### What else do I need to know about Next.js?
 Do the tutorial.

+TODO...

-- How to learn more about end to end testing?
+### How to learn more about end to end testing?
 Is Cypress the best tool?

+TODO...